18 Meanings

 Don't you understand, what I'm trying to say?

-And can't you feel the fears I'm feeling today?
+And Can't you feel the fear that I'm feeling today?

 If the button is pushed, there's no running away,